forksbot/aioli/docs/api/controller/index.rst

 Controller
 ==========

-The Controller layer takes care of stuff like routing, request and response handling, transformation, validation.
+The Controller component takes care of routing, request and response handling, transformation and validation.
 Multiple Controllers of different type may coexist in a Package's Controller layer.